 A metabolically inflexible body, on the other hand, struggles to switch between fuels and has a hard time adapting to dietary changes, making it more susceptible to weight gain and other health issues.

 Let’s start at the beginning.
 Metabolism is the process by which your body converts food sources into energy that is needed to fuel your daily activities.
 Our metabolism is constantly working to maintain a balance between the energy we take in and the energy we use.

-Understanding the importance of your metabolism is crucial because it plays a vital role in a range of bodily functions, including digestion and breathing.
+Understanding the importance of your metabolism is crucial because it plays a vital role in a range of bodily functions, including digestion.

-Your metabolism is the ultimate factor that enables you to maintain a healthy weight and is responsible for helping you maintain good health.
+Your metabolism is an enabler when it comes to maintaining a healthy weight and plays a role in helping you maintain good health.
 Since your metabolism is responsible for how quickly and efficiently your body burns calories, it is vital you take proper care of it and feed it with nutrition that is personalized for your physiology.